Unwinnable Training Simulation

 - Most notably, Michael A. Stackpole's Star Wars: X-Wing opens with prospective Rogue Squadron pilots training by playing the Redemption scenario, which is so infamously difficult that it's earned the in-universe nickname of the "Requiem scenario."
 Four X-Wings are tasked with defending the corvette Korolev from waves of TIE Fighters and Bombers launched by an Imperial frigate.
 The "by the book" strategy developed by pilots is for two X-Wings to engage the TIEs as they're launched while the other two stay behind to guard the corvette, otherwise the Imperial frigate would join the battle and make a terrible situation even worse.
 Corran Horn only wins the mission by taking out the more dangerous TIE Bombers with his proton torpedoes before finishing off the enemy fighters, and even then he lucks out after barely "surviving" a head-on engagement that damaged the last remaining enemy fighter enough for a torpedo to catch up with it.

-- The best part is that this mission is based on an actual Scrappy Level from the X-Wing flight sim, and the strategy the pilots use in the book is not only the recommended way to beat the level, but canonically the way the skirmish was won.
+- The best part is that this mission is based in-universe on an actual historical battle, and out-of-universe on an actual Scrappy Level from the X-Wing flight sim.
+The strategy the pilots use in the book is not only the recommended way to beat the level, but canonically the way the skirmish was won.

 - When future Wraith Squadron pilot Myn Donos' first command is wiped out, the disaster is made into a hellish training sim the other Wraiths are subjected to (while they wonder why Donos is excused from it).
 Later, after they've learned the reason and Myn is suffering a Heroic BSOD, they place him in the simulation while he's asleep in a desperate attempt to get through to him.